Introduction to broadcasts

 A broadcast is a message or workflow that you trigger (or schedule) for a group of people.
 It’s not “active” like a campaign: you’ll send, schedule, or trigger your broadcast for a group of people.
 Anybody outside that group won’t get the broadcast unless you send it again.

-A Newsletter is a single message that you want to send to a group of people.
+A Newsletter is a single message you want to send to a group of people.
 You can schedule a newsletter or send it immediately.
 Newsletters provide a simple way to broadcast a message to your audience without setting up a complex campaign.

 .
 API-triggered broadcasts are highly customizable, and give you precise control over workflows from your backend integration, but are certainly more technical than newsletters or campaigns.